-Head-lead side balance drills come next swimming drills in our series of backstroke swimming drills.
-In this drill, you’ll practice floating more on the side rather than floating flat on your back.
-You’ll use a relaxed flutter kick for propulsion.
+With these drills, you’ll practice floating more on the side rather than floating flat on your back.
+A relaxed flutter kick is used for propulsion.

 Swimming on the Side?